Vendicated/Vencord/README.md

 - Encryptcord by Inbestigator
 - EquicordCSS by FoxStorm1 and thororen (and all respective css developers)
 - ExportContacts by dat_insanity
+- FakeProfile by Sampath
 - FindReply by newwares
 - FriendshipRanks by Samwich
+- GensokyoRadioRPC by RyanCaoDev and Prince527
 - GlobalBadges by HypedDomi and Hosted by Wolfie
 - GodMode by Tolgchu
+- GrammarFix by unstream
 - HideMessage by Hanzy
 - HolyNotes by Wolfie
 - Hop On by ImLvna